-You may drop off the Town of Gilbert Employment Application at the Gilbert Municipal Center employment counter, or mail it to the Town of Gilbert, attention Human Resources, 50 E. Civic Center Drive, Gilbert, Arizona 85296.
+Please submit your application online.
 The Arizona POST Statement of Personal History should be completed and brought with you to the physical agility test.
 It will be collected there should you pass the test.

 Can I retake the written test if I've already passed the written, physical agility, and oral board interviews?

 If you have already passed the initial tests (written, physical agility, oral board interview) and are still on the selection list, you are not eligible to retest unless or until the list expires.